-The main economic analysis submitted to pCODR by Lundbeck Canada Inc. compared bendamustine (Treanda) to chlorambucil as a first line monotherapy for patients chronic lymphocytic leukemia (CLL) and compared bendamustine (Treanda) plus rituximab to best supportive care for patients with relapsed CLL at high risk.
-The first line analysis reflects the phase 3 trial population in the 02CLLIII study.
-For relapsed CLL the analysis reflects an indirect comparison of a single-arm phase 2 study (Fischer et al 2011) and retrospective case series (Keating et al. 2002).
+The main economic analysis submitted to pCODR by Lundbeck Canada Inc. compared bendamustine (Treanda) to chlorambucil as a first line monotherapy for patients with chronic lymphocytic leukemia (CLL).
+The analysis reflects the phase 3 trial population in the 02CLLIII study.

-According to the pCODR Clinical Guidance Panel (CGP), this comparison is appropriate, however, the CGP noted that when possible the first line treatment for CLL is FCR (fludarabine, cyclophosphamide plus rituximab).
-For less fit patients who might not tolerate FCR chlorambucil alone is an acceptable first line treatment.
-In the relapsed/refractory setting there are no clearly established treatments.
+According to the pCODR Clinical Guidance Panel (CGP), this comparison is appropriate, however, the CGP noted that when possible the first line treatment for CLL is FC (R) fludarabine, cyclophosphamide plus rituximab.
+For less fit patients who might not tolerate FD(R) chlorambucil is an acceptable first line treatment.